crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/common-attack-targets/README.md

 ### OWASP Top 10

 The **Open Worldwide Application Security Project (OWASP)** is a non-profit foundation that works to improve the security of software through community-led open-source projects.
-Its flagship project is the **OWASP Top 10**, a regularly updated document that raises awareness about the most critical security risks to web applications.
+Its flagship project is the **OWASP Top 10**, a regularly updated document that catalogues the most critical security risks to web applications.

 While NIST SP 800-115 offers a general, system-level view of vulnerabilities, the OWASP Top 10 provides a specialized, application-centric focus.
 First published in 2003, the OWASP Top 10 is based on real-world data from thousands of applications and vulnerabilities.
 The OWASP Top 10 serves as a vital benchmark for developers, auditors, and penetration testers, and is referenced by many standards, including the Payment Card Industry Data Security Standard (PCI DSS) and U.S. government frameworks.